rotefuchs/odin-recipes/README.md

 # odin-recipes
-The most unapealing recipes website
+The most unappealing recipes website.\
-Just a simple and neat website, designed to display the most unreal and sound made up recipes one could find online.
+Just a simple and neat website, designed to display the most unbelievable and wackiest recipes one could find online.
+\
-Knowledge I tried to apply while constructing this humble website: boilerplates headlines paragraphs bold and italic relative and absolute links images
+Knowledge I tried to apply while constructing this humble website:\
+boilerplate's\
+headlines\
+paragraphs\
+bold and italic\
+relative and absolute links\
+images